NNeshz/saas-starter/README.md

 # SaaS Starter ⚡
-## This will be my template for creating SaaS, this will not use Stripe because this will be selled to a niche in my town/city

 ## Overview
 This is a monorepo project structure with a Next.js frontend client and a NestJS backend server.
+This template for creating a SaaS, this will not use Stripe because this will be selled to a niche in my town/city.

 ## Prerequisites
 - Node.js 18 or higher